 GRADE 4.0 SCALE 0 - 100 SCALE DEFINITION

 A 4.0 94 - 100 Excellent.
 The work exceeds the requirements of the course and demonstrates complete understanding of course goals.
 In addition, assignments exhibit a level of critical thinking that has allowed the student to demonstrate creative problem solving.
 Ideas and solutions are communicated clearly, showing a high level of attention and care.

 A- 3.7 90 - 93

 B+ 3.3 87 - 89

 В 3.0 84 - 86 Good.
-The work meets the requirements of the course and demonstrates under- standing of course goals.
+The work meets the requirements of the course and demonstrates understanding of course goals.
 The assignments reflect an ability to solve problems creatively, but solutions demonstrate inconsistent depth and critical thinking ability.
-Ideas and solutions are communicated effectively, but may lack the clarity and depth one sees in excellent work.
+Ideas and solutions are communicated effectively but may lack the clarity and depth one sees in excellent work.

-B- 2.7 80 - 83
+В- 2.7 80 - 83

 C+ 2.3 77 - 79

 С 2.0 74 - 76 Fair.
 The work meets the minimum requirements of the course and reflects understanding of some course goals but is lackluster.
 The assignments exhibit a basic problem-solving ability, but the process and solutions lack sufficient depth and demonstrate a need for greater critical thinking.
 Ideas are communicated ineffectively, showing a lack of attention to detail and a decided lack of clarity or depth.

 C- 1.7 70 - 73

 D 1.0 60 - 69 Poor.
 The work barely meets the minimum requirements of the class.
 Assignments lack depth and a display a minimal understanding of course goals.
 Ideas are presented with little or no detail or elaboration.
 Course guidelines are often not followed.
 RF Repeat/Fail 0.0 0 - 59 Unacceptable or missing work.
 The work neither satisfies the requirements of the class nor demonstrates understanding of course objectives.
 The presentation of work is unprofessional and/or incomplete.
 Overall, the student shows insufficient understanding of the course requirements.
 Poor attendance or violation of academic integrity policy may also be factors.
-NF 0.0 N/A Failure due to non-attendance I N/A N/A Incomplete W N/A N/A Withdrawn Р N/A N/A Pass.
+NF 0.0 N/A Failure due to non-attendance 1 N/A N/A Incomplete W N/A N/A Withdrawn Р N/A N/A Pass.
 Used only in specially designated courses and educational reviews.
-HP N/A N/A High Pass.
-Used only in specially designated courses.
 NC N/A N/A No credit.
-Used if student replaces a failing grade.
 Not included in GPA calculation.
 NS N/A N/A No Show.
-Awarded only for Educational Reviews if student registers but does not attend.
-T N/A N/A Transfer Credit WV N/A N/A Waiver
+Awarded only for Educational Reviews if student registers but does not attend. Т N/A N/A Transfer Credit WV N/A N/A Waiver